 In children under school age, the disease is often mild or even asymptomatic, but mild and asymptomatic infectious disease also spreads.
 In adults, the disease is more severe and recovery can take months.
 A form of the disease that leads to liver damage is rare.

 The hepatitis A vaccine can be given from the age of 1 year and provides protection against the disease for at least 30 years.
-The vaccine series consists of 2 doses, second of which is given 6 to 12 months after the first dose.
+The vaccine series consists of 2 doses, given between 6 to 12 months.
 The protection provided by the vaccine begins approximately 2 weeks after the first dose.
-However, the vaccine is effective even if it is taken just before the trip: hepatitis A has an incubation period of about 3 to 6 weeks, so the vaccine can also be given after exposure to hepatitis A.
+However, the vaccine is effective even if it is taken just before the trip: hepatitis A infection has an incubation period of about 3 to 6 weeks, so the vaccine can also be given after exposure to hepatitis A.

 Hepatitis B vaccine